-MIAMI - A Miami-Dade police detective who was shot three times during a drug raid last year testified Wednesday against one of the suspects in an extended bond hearing.
+MIAMI -who was shot three times during a drug raid last year testified Wednesday against one of the suspects in an extended bond hearing.

 "I heard the door open.
 I could see a firearm," said Det.
 John Saavedra.
 "I thought my life was in danger.
 I retrieved my firearm and began firing."